cooscoos/Hoive/README.md

 ## To do
 ### Tidy up

-* line 98 of board.rs
+* board is tidier. continue to others.
 * Continue to tidy up and optimise a bit

 ### Other animals